 Lecture and also be prepared to contribute to class discussion and good natured debate.

 Are there any other costs?
 Is there anything I need to bring?

 When I've finished, what course can I do next?

-A more in-depth anthropology course- there are many longer anthropology courses starting in term 2 both during the day and in the evening.
+A more in-depth anthropology course.
+Longer anthropology courses are available throughout the academic year both in the daytime and in the evening.